-The SWANNANOA VALLEY FINE ARTS LEAGUE has played a vital role in the arts community of Western North Carolina for fifty years.
+The SWANNANOA VALLEY FINE ARTS LEAGUE has played a vital role in the arts community of Western North Carolina for over fifty years.
 Started in 1967, the League’s arts exhibits and events set standards of excellence for the area, and the league's arts education programs have featured the area's finest artists and sculptors, as well as instructors of national reputation.
 Additionally, the league has provided an ever evolving and invaluable creative work space for artists where they share ideas, inspiration and techniques, providing crucial support for creatives of all skill levels.

 The inspiration for the Swannanoa Valley Fine Arts League, the regions longest established group of community artists, started in 1967 at Black Mountain's historic Monte Vista Hotel.
 Mary Gilbert, who was attending a luncheon, was struck by the unusual abundance of creative expression blossoming in this group of women.
 A noted artist from Pennsylvannia who had retired to Black Mountain, Mrs. Gilbert lost no time in urging her fellow artists to form a league.